 The voices moved away as the two crossed the street.
 It was harder for Spike to hear Cordelia's reply.
 "Oh, don't even get me started on her."

 He waited a few minutes then stepped out to watch them disappear around the corner.
 "Very interesting."

 "Uh huh."
 He smiled.
 "Come on."

 He led her past a park to the bus stop.
-He grinned again thinking of the conversation he had just overheard.
-He reached into his coat, pulled out a new flask.
+He grinned again thinking of the conversation he'd just overheard.
+He reached into his coat and pulled out a new flask.
 He didn't expect to have it yanked out of his hands.
 "Dawn, no!"
-But it was too late; she had thrown it into the woods.
+But it was too late; she'd thrown it into the woods.

 "I thought we were clear that you didn't need that stuff."
 Her eyes were very fierce.